-On a fresh autumnal afternoon in March, surrounded by vineyards, the singers of VOX Cape Town gathered for an afternoon of marvellous music in the spirit of advocating for child and adolescent mental health, building networks and strengthening connections.
+On a fresh afternoon in March, surrounded by colourful vineyards in their autumnal regalia, the singers of VOX Cape Town gathered for a community concert in the spirit of advocating for child and adolescent mental health, building networks and strengthening connections.
 We joined other musical groups from around the Mother City in a benefit concert, in which we also gave the first performance of a specially-commissioned work by Kristi Boonzaaier, based on texts written by adolescent health care users, called Find the Light.

 The afternoon’s programme was opened by the Commissioner for Children, Ms Christina Nomdoe, and comprised an eclectic mix of items by local ensembles of which clinicians/mental health providers and health sciences faculty academics are members.
 There were also a few short solo items by clinicians and an item by a music therapist in collaboration with teen users of mental health services.
 In addition to VOX, participating ensembles and musicians included the Hugo Lambrechts Senior Wind Band and the UCT Health Sciences Orchestra.
 Dr Marc Hendricks, Dr Angus Fletcher and Michael Smith provided solo items.

 Besides Kristi’s new work, and continuing the theme of light and hope, VOX sang Of Light by Grant McLachlan (accompanied by the composer) and Even When He Is Silent by Kim André Arnesen.
 A special closing song was presented at the end, in which all the performers and even the audience were encouraged to sing!
 We are delighted that one of our singers, Kirsten Rowe, was part of the team spearheading this project.